A culinary education for the home kitchen — from fond to flame

 ★ Beginner$5 minServes 1

-Plant Protein Chocolate Mint Shake — Smoothies — recipe plated and ready to serve
+Plant Protein Chocolate Mint Shake — smoothies — recipe plated and ready to serve

 Nutrition (per serving)